my-language-skills/simple-advertising/README.txt

 == Description ==

 With use of this plugin you can set some announcements, ads etc. in all your web-site's posts content.
-The content of advertisements can be a simple text or HTML-markup written text.
+The content of advertisements is a simple image with a link (if necessary).
 Management of the advertisement is done from a plugin settings subpage under Network Settings page.

 == Installation ==